rdkcentral/rdkb-halif-bridge-util/docs/pages/BridgeUtilHalSpec.md

 ## Quality Control

-Bridge Util HAL implementation should pass checks using any third party tools like `Coverity`, `Black duck`, `Valgrind` etc. without any issue to ensure quality.
+Bridge util HAL implementation should pass checks using any third-party tools like `Coverity`, `Black Duck`, `Valgrind` etc. without any issues to ensure quality.

 There should not be any memory leaks/corruption introduced by HAL and underneath 3rd party software implementation.